linode/docs/docs/guides/development/nodejs/how-to-install-use-node-version-manager-nvm/index.md

 ## Additional NVM Capabilities

 Although NVM is very straightforward to use, it also provides some advanced capabilities.
-See the [*NVM GitLab page*](https://github.com/nvm-sh/nvm) for a full list of all advanced topics.
+See the [*NVM GitHub page*](https://github.com/nvm-sh/nvm) for a full list of all advanced topics.

 1. NVM allows you to migrate packages from an earlier version of Node.
 The `nvm install` command can be used with the optional `-reinstall-packages-from=` flag to install a new version of Node with the packages from an earlier release.
 The following command installs the latest version of Node, but it also performs a reinstall of the packages from the `default` version of Node and links them.